michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 - v: give a new or different definition to
 - v: give a new or different definition of (a word)
 ### Family
+- redefine: redefined, redefines, redefining, redefinition+
+- definable: definably, indefinable, undefinable
-redefine: redefined, redefines, redefining, redefinition+;definable: definably, indefinable, undefinable;define: definable, defined, defines, defining, definition, redefine;defined: definedly, ill-defined, undefined;defining: definings;definition: definitions;indefinable: indefinably;redefinition: redefinitions;undefinable: undefinably
+- define: definable, defined, defines, defining, definition, redefine
+- defined: definedly, ill-defined, undefined
+- defining: definings
+- definition: definitions
+- indefinable: indefinably
+- redefinition: redefinitions
+- undefinable: undefinably
 ### Examples
 - When it encounters a challenge that it isn’t possibly ready for, the bar lowers just enough to redefine the obstacle.
 - But Michael’s probing the perks and challenges of celebrity, its sheen and the ways in which it redefines life, was more than simple whining.